keystone-enclave/keystone/docs/source/Getting-Started/Running-Keystone-with-QEMU.rst

 The latest QEMU supports RISC-V ISA.

 Keystone was tested in a QEMU fork in RISC-V (`GitHub <https://github.com/riscv/riscv-qemu>`_).
-The upstream QEMU is not currently supported due to several remaining issues (Ex: `See GitHub issue <https://github.com/keystone-enclave/keystone/issues/25>`_).
-Fixes will be upstreamed in the future.

 If you just want to quickly test Keystone with QEMU, you can start with Docker, which will take <10 minutes.